-When you need options in starting platforms . . .
+Pool Equipment.
+When you need options in starting platforms ...

 Paragon Aquatics is the right choice.
-Single or dual leg, low or full height, four anchor configurations, Track Start or Standard tops, in a variety of colors, graphics, and powder coatings to complete your unique facility design.
+Single or dual leg, low or full height, four anchor configurations, Track Start or standard tops, in a variety of colors, graph and powder coatings to complete your unique facility design.
+Paragon Aquatics always working to discover new ways to increase your competitive edge.
+Deper on Paragon Aquatics for trouble-free performance and longevity.